faculerena/bugtracker/README.md

 # Save
-For now, all the bugs are stored in .json format in home dir in a file named ".tracker.json"
+For now, all the bugs are stored in .json format in home dir in a file named ".tracker.json" The next usable id is saved there too on a ".id" file.
+I will make this a better way.

 # How to install